mirzargar/contour_boxplot/README.md

-# contour_boxplot
+# Contour Boxplot

 Computing the contour boxplot for an ensmeble of 2D isocontours.
 This code has been tuned for [SREF ensemble dataset (text file format)](http://www.nco.ncep.noaa.gov/pmb/products/sref/).
-For more details regarding the contour boxplot which is a nonparamteric technique to summarize the main features of an ensmeble of isocontour consult the [curve boxplot paper](http://www.cs.miami.edu/home/mirzargar/papers/contour_boxplot.pdf) or its [wiki page](https://en.wikipedia.org/wiki/Contour_boxplot).
+For more details regarding the contour boxplot which is a nonparamteric technique to summarize the main features of an ensmeble of isocontour consult the [contour boxplot paper](http://www.cs.miami.edu/home/mirzargar/papers/contour_boxplot.pdf) or its [wiki page](https://en.wikipedia.org/wiki/Contour_boxplot).

 ## Requirements
 ```